A man's worth is counted in the things he creates for the betterment of his fellow man.

 *Revamp the rafters take-out area to ease congestion and river access

-Project is still in the planning stage.
+Project is still in planning stage.

 For every $1 donated, the Harry W. Morrison Foundation plans to commit $1, as will the City of Boise.*